SusanTLe/.github.io/reflection.md

 - For dated addition: what has been changed?
 I added info to the README.md file and also moved the code for filling in the hill color before I begin the shape for it.

+//Dated addition 12/9
+-> Adjusted the following according to feedback:
+-> Changed the stars function.
+Instead of random movement, the opacity now changes to give a sort of glitter effect -> Changed the random speeds generated for the clouds.
+Now they move slower -> Changed the way the sun and moon positions are mapped.
+Now they start and end off canvas before switching.
+-> Changed the sine wave hill so that one hill is lower than the other